-Dinosaur World and the roll-and-write “Rawr 'n Write”, both from Pandasaurus Games, are currently crowdfunding on the Kickstarter platform - and again with great success.
-It is not a coincidence: the setting and the course of the game are popular with the fans.
-That was already the case with Dinosaur Island, which made the jump to a localized version via the publisher Feuerland Spiele.
-Now two more dinosaur games are pushing the market, which should inspire fans of the predecessor, but also new players.
-We asked Pandasaurus Games what is behind the magic with the dinosaurs.
+Dinosaur World and the roll-and-write "Rawr' n Write", both from Pandasaurus Games, are currently being crowdfunded on the Kickstarter platform - and again with great success.
+It's not a coincidence: the setting and gameplay are popular with the fans.
+This was already the case with Dinosaur Island, which made the leap to a localized version via the publisher Feuerland Spiele.
+Now two more Dino games are pushing their way onto the market, which should inspire fans of the predecessor, but also new players.
+We asked Pandasaurus Games what's behind the magic with the dinosaurs.

 Pandasaurus Games has already generated more than half a million US dollars - and thus currently the equivalent of 450.000 euros - with the crowdfunding for Dinosaur World and Dinosaur Island: Rawr'n Write as support funds.
 If over 6.500 fans take part in one of the campaigns, there has to be something more to it than just the next dinosaur titles.

 Dinos again?
 And whether!

 Due to the quality of its predecessor Dinosaur Island, published in German by Feuerland Spiele - the expectations of fans are high.
 Nevertheless: there must be something to the dinosaur magic.
 We asked Pandasaurus Games what was behind the Kickstarter projects - and the two co-designers Brian Lewis and David McGregor answered.

 The publisher's name suggests it, but why such a strong focus on dinosaurs again.
 We wanted to know what the magic behind the giant lizards was.
 The answers are hardly surprising, but at the same time fascinating, because there are considerations behind them that probably every "experienced board gamer" can understand looking back on childhood.